-25 "Big Groups" restaurants in Miami.
+45 "Big Groups" restaurants in Miami.

-Joe’s Stone Crab is a 100-year-old seafood restaurant in South Beach that’s over 100-years-old.
+Joe’s Stone Crab is a seafood restaurant in South Beach that’s over 100-years-old.
 It’s famous for long waits and stone crabs.

 Finka Table & Tap in Tamiami serves a mix of Cuban, Korean, and Peruvian fusion that mostly works very well.
 The cocktails are good too.